DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/usecase/view-medicines-history/index.md

 #### The user can:

-1. see multiple entries
+1. see one or more entries
+2. understand what sources are included in the record
-2. see entries are ordered latest first by list date
+3. see entries are ordered latest first by list date
-3. see that each entry contains one or items
+4. see that each entry contains one or items
-4. for an item in an entry they can see the [item summary view](#item-summary-view)
+5. for an item in an entry they can see the [item summary view](#item-summary-view)
-5. see when the record was last checked
+6. see when the record was last checked